ostdotcom/website-docupony/platform/docs/guides/create_token.md

 ---

 ## 1. Create an account
-The first thing you need to get started with OST Platform is to [register for a free account](https://platform.ost.com/sign-up).
+The first thing you need to do to get started with OST Platform is to [register for a free account](https://platform.ost.com/sign-up).
 You will have to activate your account using the activation link sent to you upon registration.

 ![create-account](/platform/docs/assets/token-setup/Register.png)